fournip1/JPAFBOARD/README.md

 ![](/screenshots/trackedition.png)

-To add an mp3 track from another directory, **simply drag and drop it on the track list**.
+To add an mp3 track from another directory, **simply drag and drop it onto the tracks list**.

 > When editing a track, you can assign a set of keywords to it.
 The keywords should be entered as a coma separated list in the related field. ***If a keyword does not already exist, it is automatically created upon saving the track.***
 >